-The Guthega Skink is endangered in Victoria and is only found on the Bogong High Plains.
+The Guthega Skink is endangered nationally.
+In Victoria, it is only found on the Bogong High Plains.

-Another population lives near Mt Kosciuzko in NSW, but these two populations have not been connected for millions of years.
-This little lizard makes its home in alpine tussock grasslands, heathlands and snow gum woodlands.
-Small and well camouflaged, it lives in family groups.
-The female gives birth to live young and they are thought to live for at least eight years.
+Another population occurs in Kosciuszko National Park in NSW, but these two populations have not been connected for millions of years.
+This lizard lives in family groups in burrow systems in alpine tussock grasslands, heathlands, and snow gum woodlands.
+The female gives birth to one or two live young, and they can live for more than 10 years.

 The plan for fighting extinction